Looking for an example of a bad music contract? Here’s one to avoid at all costs — and guidance on how to find something better.

-The following is part of a series by music industry attorney Steve Gordon that focuses on every type of artist contract imaginable.
-Part 1 of this installment will focus on production companies and their contracts with artists.
-Part 2 will tackle deals between artists and indie labels.
+The following is part of a series by music industry attorney Steve Gordon that focuses on every type of artist contract imaginable — including the bad music contract example you’re about to examine.

 Production companies usually consist of one or two individuals with limited resources who would like to make a few demos for an artist in order to shop her to a real record company.
 Unfortunately, more than occasionally, such a company will present an agreement that locks the artist into a long term deal, makes the company the artist’s music publisher, and takes a substantial cut of all the income that the artist may make in the entire entertainment business, as well as other horrors.